A fully loaded tractor-trailer may be hauling 45,000 lbs. or more of cargo.

 - Obstructing the driver’s view with the load

 - Failing to check the work of others when cargo has been loaded

 Who is responsible for truck accidents caused by improperly loaded cargo?

-If you have been injured in a truck accident caused by improper loading of cargo, our San Jose truck accident attorneys can investigate to determine fault and liability.
+If you have been injured in a truck accident caused by improper cargo loading, our truck accident attorneys can investigate to determine fault and liability.
 Loading of cargo may have been done by one or more freight handlers at various locations.
-Ultimately, responsibility for ensuring the cargo is properly loaded before the trip begins rests with the driver.
+Ultimately, the responsibility for ensuring the cargo is properly loaded before the trip begins rests with the driver.